gskinner/AS3Libs/README.txt

 Shape based collision detection.

 ** ColorMatrix **
 Provides common color adjustment methods for use with ColorMatrixFilter.
-Uses the same math as the Flash Pro IDE's Adjust Color filter.
+Uses the same math / values as the Flash Pro IDE's "Adjust Color" filter.

 ** FireFX **
 Creates animated fire effects on any display object.